The 9 Best Ways to Test Blood Sugar Levels

 Chronic Stress

 If you are constantly being stressed by your lifestyle, underlying infections, or poor eating habits, this is going to stimulate the chronic release of cortisol.
-Cortisol is a stress hormone that is very useful for quickly boosting energy in order to help you meet the demands at hand.
+Cortisol is a stress hormone that is very useful for quickly boosting energy to help you meet the demands at hand.
 The problem with this is that it does so by rapidly increasing blood sugar.

 Repeated stress leads to a pattern of cortisol release and blood sugar fluctuations that ultimately contribute to the metabolic issues we have discussed so far.
-Therefore, it is important to address as many stressors in your life as possible (and periodically test blood sugar as you do so to monitor progress).
+Therefore, it is important to address as many stressors in your life as possible (and periodically test your blood sugar as you do so to monitor your progress).

-Some things about a stressful lifestyle can’t be changed, however things like supporting detoxification, getting adequate sleep, and using adaptogenic herbs can all assist in reducing the burden stress places on your body.
+Some things about a stressful lifestyle can’t be changed, however, things like supporting detoxification, getting adequate sleep, and using adaptogenic herbs can all assist in reducing the burden stress places on your body.

 Ways to Test Blood Sugar